raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 1. Only import from the `sense_hat`, `time`, and `random` modules
 1. Make sure you don't include any profanity

-Once the rules are all green, you are ready to submit:
+Once the rules are all green, you are ready to submit.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/5sLlhf3FjdU?rel=0" frameborder="0" allowfullscreen></iframe>

 --- task ---